lbnl-cybersecurity/secpriv-hugo-source/content/project/dhs-software-assurance.md

 Sean Peisert, "[The Current State of Software Assurance Tools and Techniques](https://escholarship.org/uc/item/3435g520)," LBNL Technical Report, October 24, 2022.

-More information is available on other Berkeley Lab R&D [cybersecurity](/projects/) projects.
+More information is available on other Berkeley Lab research [cybersecurity](/projects/) projects.